verbiscms/verbis/docs/api/api.md

 | Options             | Browse, Add, Edit                    | Allows to add or edit an option.                               |
 | Fields              | Browse                               | Retrieves page layouts based on query parameters.              |

-Brief intro
-Table of endpoints
+#TODO
 // Set page to 1 if the user has passed "?limit=all"

 ### Auth